hoytech/quadrable/README.md

     $ quadb importProof --hex < my-proof

-The tree can now be read from and updated as usual, as long as no records that weren't part of the proof are accessed.
-Proofs can also be exported from this tree.
+The tree can now be read from and updated as usual, as long as no records that weren't part of the proof are accessed (in which case errors will be thrown).
+Proofs can also be exported *from* this partial-tree.

 * `--hex` must be used if the proof is in hexadecimal.
 * [Enumeration by key](#key-tracking) is only possible if the `CompactWithKeys` proof encoding was specified.